Phuket Vegetarian Festival | Documentary Video

 There are over 40 temples in Phuket but only a handful of temples (shrines) are chosen to hold events.
 The holiest temple is the Kathu shrine in Kathu village (2km from central Phuket town), which is where the vegetarian festival is said to have originated.
 It’s said that many locals aren’t even allowed to enter the main temple to see what is at the heart.

-Final Celebration is the Essence: Parade through Fireworks
+Final Firewalking Parade Celebration is the best part

-If you Google this festival, you’ll find grotesque images of sword piercings.
-It’s as if the most dramatic and grotesque feat is the festival’s main headlining event.
-It’s easy to forget what this festival is really about and what its devotees seek to accomplish during this period.
+If you Google this festival, you’ll find grotesque images of sword piercings and it’s as if piercings are the main headlining event.
+That’s not what this festival is about and what its devotees seek to accomplish during this period.
+The last day is the most essential as the festival culminates in a fireworks-walking parade.

-Although the parade is the least goriest of events, a potential of danger still exists for mediums, float carriers and guards exist.
-These people are often targets of intense firework playing.
-They walk barefoot through the streets as onlookers intentionally throw fireworks at them and the floats, in an attempt to test their god’s power.
+Although the parade is the least goriest of events, a potential of danger still exists for mediums, float carriers and medium guards.
+Often, these participants are the targets of intense fireworks.
+They walk barefoot through the streets as attendees intentionally throw fireworks at them, in an attempt to test their god’s power.
 Sometimes, the fireworks hit local onlookers too!

-At the parade’s final destination, the gods and goddesses attend their posts by praying devotees.
+At the parade’s final destination, the gods and goddesses attend their posts by praying devotees and practitioners.
+Incense and burning candles flicker and burn as fireworks smoke cloud the grounds.
 Meanwhile, the guards and float carriers are all sooty from the smoke and fire cracker sparks.
 The celebration ends with a grand finale of lighting floats ablaze and shooting fireworks.
 The entire area looks like a war-torn battle field of smoke.

 It’s a Thai festival that you won’t want to miss!